soonyoungkwon23/soonyoungkwon23.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: *“Focus.
+subtitle: <em>“Focus.
 Intense one-hundred percent focus.
-This is what’s going to get you through.”*
+This is what’s going to get you through.”<em>

 profile:
   align: right